-Though you actually meet the beginnings of the urban sprawl in San Bernadino, from there forward, it gets even more congested.
+Though you meet the beginnings of the urban sprawl in San Bernadino, it gets even more congested from there forward.
 From San Bernardino to the Santa Monica Pier, much of old Route 66 has disappeared as roads changed and Los Angeles and its suburbs continued to build and expand.

-However, die-hard Route 66 fans can still travel along various alignments of the “original” road, as the path continues to exist along a number of throughfares all the way to Santa Monica, snaking through suburbs that pass seamlessly one into the other.
-From Pasadena, Route 66 is eighty miles of city streets through a number of Los Angeles suburbs and streets variously known as Foothill Boulevard, Colorado Boulevard, Huntington Drive, Sunset Boulevard, and Santa Monica Boulevard until you reach the western end of the Mother Road at the Santa Monica Pier.
+However, die-hard Route 66 fans can still travel along various alignments of the “original” road, as the path continues to exist along with several thoroughfares to Santa Monica, snaking through suburbs that pass seamlessly one into the other.
+Route 66 is 80 miles of city streets from Pasadena through several Los Angeles suburbs and streets variously known as Foothill Boulevard, Colorado Boulevard, Huntington Drive, Sunset Boulevard, and Santa Monica Boulevard until you reach the western end of the Mother Road at the Santa Monica Pier.
 If you plan to drive the original route, estimate a full day of frustrating traffic bogs and traffic lights before reaching your destination.

-On the other hand, if your goal is just to make the end of America’s Main Street USA, you can take I-10 from San Bernardino all the way to Santa Monica.
+On the other hand, if your goal is to end America’s Main Street USA, you can take I-10 from San Bernardino to Santa Monica.
 Or, better yet, try a combination of streets along the outskirts, transferring to a highway when your frustration level has reached its peak.

-Rancho Cucamonga was once known for its many vineyards and orange groves which have since been replaced by numerous businesses as the city has become one of the fastest growing suburbs in the metropolitan area.
+Rancho Cucamonga was once known for its many vineyards and orange groves, which numerous businesses have since replaced.
+The city has become one of the fastest-growing suburbs in the metropolitan area.
 However, this suburb does provide a couple of Route 66 era opportunities.
 At Haven Avenue is one of California’s oldest wineries, the Virginia Dare, and at the northwest corner of Foothill Boulevard and Archibald sits the 1920s Richfield Oil station.
-Dating back to the time when Route 66 passed through nothing but countryside and vineyards, this place stands out among the more modern views of the road.
+Dating back to when Route 66 passed through nothing but countryside and vineyards, this place stands out among the more modern views of the road.

 Rancho Cucamonga also sports the historic Sycamore Inn that once stood as a San Bernardino Stage stop.
-Located at 8318 Foothill Boulevard, this old place has been offering great food and friendly service for almost 150 years.
-While in Rancho Cucamonga also be sure to visit the Route 66 Visitors Center and Museum at 8916 Foothill Boulevard.
+Located at 8318 Foothill Boulevard, this old place has offered great food and friendly service for almost 150 years.
+While in Rancho Cucamonga, also be sure to visit the Route 66 Visitors Center and Museum at 8916 Foothill Boulevard.

 Soon you will arrive at Upland, which features the vintage Buffalo Inn where buffalo burgers have been served since 1929.
 Here, in this frontier saloon atmosphere, you can enjoy a burger and brew in a laidback atmosphere before continuing your journey westward.
 The Buffalo Inn is located at 1814 W. Buffalo Boulevard.